 Late charges

-- If late charges are attached to the late payment, specify whether the costs are a set amount or a percentage of the original payment amount.
+- If late charges are attached to the payment, specify whether the costs are a set amount or a percentage of the original payment amount.

 - Number of days the payor has upon receiving the letter to make the payment before the payee takes legal action.